-Francis Murton BMus, LRAM, LTCL, ARCO, ACIEAAn experienced teacher with over 25 years in the classroom, Francis was until recently, Director of Music at Wolverhampton Grammar School and held similar positions at St Edmund's School, Canterbury and Wrekin College in Shropshire.
+Francis Murton BMus, LRAM, LTCL, ARCO, ACIEAAn experienced teacher with over 25 years in the classroom, Francis has extensive experience as a Director of Music, having worked, Wolverhampton Grammar School, St Edmund's School, Canterbury and Wrekin College in Shropshire.
 In addition to his work in schools, he has been a senior examiner, setting national standards for performance at GCSE for the past eleven years, and delivering training to teachers and students.

 Before going into full-time teaching, Francis was Director of Music at Luton Parish Church, where he was responsible for training the large all male choir, worked for the New School of Organ Studies and also set up and Directed the St Alban's RSCM Organists' Training Scheme.